claudiovb/wdk-wallet-swift-final/WDK-Wallet-Demo/README.md

 3. Press Cmd+B to build
 4. Press Cmd+R to run

+**Automatic Build Process:**
-The pre-action script in the scheme will automatically:
+The Xcode scheme pre-actions will automatically:

-- Build the worklet bundle if needed
+1. Run `bare-link` to compile native addons for iOS
+2. Run `bare-pack` to bundle the JavaScript worklet
-- Copy it to the app bundle
+3. Copy the bundle to the app

+No need to manually run `npm run build:bundle` - Xcode handles it!

 ### Using Command Line